DrRoot85/LucidLinux-i3-Thinkpad-X201T/README.md

 - A working Internet connection
 - The i3 ISO is used and recommended `https://sourceforge.net/projects/arcolinux-community-editions/files/i3/`
-- Configure Pamac manager and enable AUR/Updates
+- Configure Pamac manager and enable AUR/Updates if not already
 - Fully updated/rebooted system

 ## How to get it with git